Spaghetti: International cuisine

-In some countries, spaghetti is sold in cans/tins with sauce.

-In the United States, it is sometimes served with chili con carne.
-Unlike in Italy, in other countries spaghetti is often served with Bolognese sauce.

 In the Philippines, a popular variant is the Filipino spaghetti, which is distinctively sweet with the tomato sauce sweetened with banana ketchup or sugar.
-It typically uses a large amount of giniling (ground meat), sliced hotdogs, and cheese.
+It typically uses a large amount of giniling (ground meat), sliced hot dogs, and cheese.
 The dish dates back to the period between the 1940s to the 1960s.
 During the American Commonwealth Period, a shortage of tomato supplies in the Second World War forced the development of the banana ketchup.
 Spaghetti was introduced by the Americans and was tweaked to suit the local Filipino predilection for sweet dishes.

-Sapaketti phat khi mao (Spaghetti fried drunken noodle style) is a popular dish in Thai cuisine.

-Spaghetti is a main part of laksa Johor, a specialty from Johor, Malaysia.